Houston Hit and Run Accident Lawyer

 If you have been the victim of a hit and run accident, you need to explore all of your options for recovering compensation for your injuries.
 One option is for your hit and run accident attorney to try to track down independent eyewitnesses using an investigator or subpoenaing video recorders from nearby stores.
 A second avenue of recovery your attorney must consider is to pursue an uninsured motorist claim.
 You should explore all potential avenues of recovery.

-At Simmons and Fletcher, P.C.,we have experience representing clients in auto-pedestrian and hit and run accidents.
-We can work with you to do everything possible to get the compensation that you deserve and that you are entitled to under Texas law.
+At Simmons and Fletcher, P.C.,we have experience representing victims of a hit and run accident.
+Whether you were in a car at the time or you were a pedestrian hit by a car, we will do everything possible to get the compensation that you deserve and that you are entitled to under Texas law.
+Call us today at: 800-298-0111.

 Uninsured/Underinsured Motorist Accident Coverage and PIP